Ferring Pharmaceuticals: Location

-In Copenhagen, Ferring has a R&D centre in the Ferring Tower in Ørestad.
-The company has commissioned Foster and Partners to design a new building in the Scanport development.
-It will have area of 30,000 square metres and have room for 750 employees.
+In Copenhagen, Ferring had a R&D centre in the Ferring Tower in Ørestad.
+The company commissioned Foster and Partners to design a new building in the Scanport development with area of 30000 m2 and room for 750 employees.
+The Ferring Tower was sold to Genesta and rebranded as Public in 2021.

 In Portugal, Ferring has built a "center of excellence" (2020) for the IT services and some shared functions.

 Dutch subsidiary Ferring B.V. expanded to the US in 1980.
 Ferring established a research group at the Ferring Research Institute in San Diego, CA (USA) in 1996.
 Ferring assembled a peptide research group that collaborates with academic scientists.
 The Ferring Research Institute moved to its new home in San Diego in February 2009 with the opening of a 38,000-square-foot facility in Sorrento Valley.
 The new facility houses expanded research laboratories for peptide medicinal chemistry, biochemistry, bioanalytical, and pharmacology.

 Controversies

 Ferring director's close ties to Russia

 Since 2009 until 2022, Frederik Paulsen was the honorary consul of Russia in Lausanne, Switzerland and is reported to have a privileged relationship with the country and its president, Vladimir Putin.

 According to an article published by Swiss newspaper, Le Temps, Frederik Paulsen accompanied on several occasions Swiss politicians to Russia such as Pascal Couchepin, Isabelle Chassot, François Longchamp, Géraldine Savary and Pascal Broulis.

 The nature of these visits has been the object of criticism and interrogations by Swiss judicial authorities, who have launched investigations on Pascal Broulis and Géraldine Savary.
 The magistrate wished to clear if these trips were perceived as a bribe in return for fiscal arrangements for Frederik Paulsen and his company, Ferring Pharmaceuticals.

 The year before, on 21 February 2008, Russian president Vladimir Putin awarded Frederik Paulsen with the Order of Friendship.
 Three other expedition members of Arktika 2007 were also awarded titles at the occasion.
 During the expedition, a Russian flag was planted on the ocean floor of the North Pole, which sparked up controversy.